 Revenue.
-Revenue increased by \$25.1 million to \$69.1 million in the three months ended June 30, 2011, from \$44.0 million in the three months ended June 30, 2010.
+Revenue increased by \$25.1 million to \$69.1 million in the three months ended June 30, 2010.
 A portion of this increase was the result of an increase in the number of gallons delivered from 31.1 million gasoline gallon equivalents to 39.2 million gasoline gallon equivalents.
 Our increase in CNG volume was primarily from six new refuse customers, four new stations for an existing transit customer and one new airport customer, which together accounted for 5.0 million gallons of the CNG volume increase.
 These CNG volume increases were offset by a 3.3 million gallon decrease related to the loss of two transit customers.
 We also experienced an increase of 3.3 million gallons in LNG volume between periods, which was primarily due to 3.4 million gallons from Northstar O&M services.
 We experienced a \$2.9 million increase, excluding Northstar, in station construction revenues between periods, primarily due to the completion of two new CNG stations for two refuse customers and the sale of a CNG station upgrade to one of our existing transit customers.
 Our acquisitions of IMW on September 7, 2010 and Northstar on December 15, 2010 contributed \$14.0 million and \$2.0 million, respectively, to our increased revenue between periods.
 Revenue attributable to the VETC also increased between periods as we recorded \$4.7 million of revenue related to fuel tax credits.
 We did not record any revenue related to fuel tax credits in the second quarter of 2010 as the fuel tax credits were not reinstated until the fourth quarter of 2010.
 These increases were offset by the decrease in our effective price per gallon that we charged to our customers between periods.
-Quarter of 2011, which generate less revenue per gallon than contracts where we supply the natural gas commodity.
-Revenue also decreased by \$2.0 million between periods due to decreased sales of natural gas vehicle equipment by BAF.
+Our effective price per gallon was \$0.87 in the three months ended June 30, 2011, which represents a \$0.11 per gallon decrease from \$0.98 in the three months ended June 30, 2010.
+The decrease was primarily due to a higher percentage of O&M contracts in the second quarter of 2011, which generate less revenue per gallon than contracts where we supply the natural gas commod